EzarY7/PBD_Assignment1/README.md

 Assignment 3

 1.What is the difference between POST form and GET form in Django?
-In post form data submitted is included in the HTTP request body rather than in the URL.
+In post form, data submitted is included in the HTTP request body rather than in the URL.
 This form is suitable when transmitting sensitive data such as login information.
 On the other hand, data submitted in get form is appended to the URL as query parameters, this may cause security risks.

 2.What are the main differences between XML, JSON, and HTML in the context of data delivery?
 XML (Extensible Markup Language) is self-descriptive and is used to represent data hierarchically using tags.
 JSON (JavaScript Object Notation) represents data using key-value pairs.
 HTML (The HyperText Markup Language) uses tags to structure content on webpages.